Forth-Standard/forth200x/document/recognizers-2025-09-11.md

         exit then
     \ this recognizer did not recognize anything, therefore: rec-none ;

+\ And now install it last in rec-nfn
+' rec-tick ' rec-nfn get-recs 1+ ' rec-nfn set-recs

+\ now use it:
+' rec-nfn is rec-forth
+5 `. execute \ prints 5
+\ restore the default recognizer sequence `rec-forth-default is rec-forth

+\ Usage level 4

+\ Here's how you could define the proposed-standard translate-cell yourself : lit, postpone literal ;

 ' noop                       ( x -- x )                             \ int-xt
 ' lit,                       ( compilation: x -- ; run-time: -- x ) \ comp-xt